isomerpages/isomerpages-isomergovsg/_resources/7d-webpage-adding-a-new-left-nav-page.md

 > Note: Do not put spaces in the filename of your .md file.
 Always replace the spaces with dash (-)

 * Select your "Staging" Branch
 * Go to the folder that you wish to create your new left nav page.
-Typically, this will be the pages or navigation bar folder
+Typically, this will be the pages or nav bar folder
 * Click on “Create new file” button
 * Copy and paste the header code snippet below into your file
 * Change title, permalink, breadcrumb, collection according to your need.
 We recommend to make reference from your other existing .md pages